 On July 16, 2013, the Company entered into an Amended and Restated Employment Agreement with Mr. Slipsager (the Amended Agreement).
 The Amended Agreement amends, extends and restates Mr. Slipsager's prior employment agreement that was scheduled to expire on October 31, 2013.
 The Amended Agreement has a term that will expire on October 31, 2015, unless sooner terminated under its terms.
 Under the terms of the Amended Agreement, Mr. Slipsager will be entitled to certain post-employment health benefits and to fringe benefits normally provided to executives of the Company.
-In addition, if Mr. Slipsager's employment is terminated by the Company without "Just Cause", as defined in the Amended Agreement, Mr. Slipsager will be entitled to receive two times the sum of his base salary and target bonus in equal installments in accordance with the Company's normal payroll practices during the 24-month period following the termination of employment is terminated by the Company for "Just Cause", Mr. Slipsager will be entitled to receive unpaid salary through the date of termination.
-If Mr. Slipsager voluntarily terminates his employment, he will be entitled to receive unpaid salary through the date of termination, certain post-employment.
-In addition, certain post-employment insurance assistance payments, and that portion of equity awards that would normally vest upon retirement.
+In addition, if Mr. Slipsager's employment is terminated by the Company without "Just Cause", as defined in the Amended Agreement, Mr. Slipsager will be entitled to receive two times the sum of his base salary and target bonus in equal installments in accordance with the Company's normal payroll practices during the 24-month period following the termination of employment, a lump sum payment equal to the prorated portion of his annual bonus for the year of termination, and certain post-employment health insurance assistance payments.
+If Mr. Slipsager's employment is terminated by the Company for "Just Cause", Mr. Slipsager will only receive unpaid salary through the date of termination.
+If Mr. Slipsager voluntarily terminates his employment, he will be entitled to receive unpaid salary through the date of termination, certain post-employment insurance assistance payments, and that portion of equity awards that would normally vest upon retirement.
 In addition, the terms of the Amended Agreement provide that upon termination of Mr. Slipsager's employment for any reason, he will refrain from competing with, or soliciting the employees or customers of, the Company for one year following the termination of employment.